calaldees/teachingWorkshops/teacherEducation/assessment.md

     * responsiveness
     * Factors with most difference - 1. high socioeconic status 2. teacher responsive instruction (formative assessment)
     * Least difference - exploration learner (because teachers probably do it badly). absence.
-    * Tapesium area 43:00 - introduce one method + formula - then in groups find all other ways
+    * 'Area of Tapesium' 43:00 - introduce one method + formula - then in groups find all other ways
         * https://youtu.be/aPTZpLaJvUA?t=2580
         * couple be useful in computing (how many ways of doing this)
             * one of these methods uses while loops - or uses a stack
-        * teacher can ramp up difficulty by prompts
+        * teacher can 'ramp up' difficulty by prompts during the activity
     * Good teaching looks like - Big question - student discussion - teacher lead - students consolidating
         * setting doesn't work - we get 50% of kid in the right set
     * Lesson Study 50:00 - no guarantee this will help
     * Genuine Peer observation of lessons - no SLT - nothing formerly recorded - teacher request - genuinely formative 52:00
+        * Skip the formal assessment, just get to 'things that matter'
     * Don't solve problems that there is no guarantee these will improve learning
         * 4 domains of practice - 2 domains don't matter
         * Teachers can get better at stuff that doesn't matter